tobiasbriones/blog/entrepreneurship/hn/sar/tax/sar-hn-_-sales-tax-overview-2023-08-28/index.md

 sent, you can't change it.
 I'd advise you to have an accountant for this or have deep knowledge of this accounting domain if you have to do it.

+### Relevant Concepts

+If you're learning about this, you'll find the following terms I gathered
+useful:

+- Sales.
+- Sales Tax.
+- CIF (Cost Insurance and Freight).
+- Tax Base.
+- Taxable Event.
+- Affidavit.
+- SAR (Rent Administration Service)

+I already quickly defined/introduced them.
+As you can see, they have a meaning.
+For example, a "sale" takes place when you emit a billing of the product you're selling, and so on.

+To leave it clear, SAR is the organization in Honduras responsible for tax matters.
+Then, you can go on with these terms from here on.

 ### Time of the Quiz

 To complete the course, I answered an online quiz with 20 timed questions, just